‘Riverdale,’ ‘Stranger Things’ Actress Shannon Purser Admits Being Bisexual, Faces Queer Baiting Backlash

 Shannon Purser is best known for playing the fan favorite Barbara “Barb” Holland on Stranger Things.
 She is also playing as Ethel Muggs on Riverdale.
 She will be next seen on upcoming films Wish Upon, Sierra Burgess Is A Loser, and Life of The Party opposite Melissa McCarthy.

-[Featured image by Andrew Toth/Getty Images for American Express Platinum]
+[Featured Image by Andrew Toth/Getty Images for American Express Platinum]